joshbeard/joshbeard.me-website/src/site/index.md

 {% include submenu.html %}

+I like the now "retro" web of the 90's and early 2000's before mass conformity set in.

 ### Other Protocols

 * __Gemini__: <a href="gemini://jbeard.co">gemini://jbeard.co</a>
 * __Gopher__: <a href="gopher://jbeard.co">gopher://jbeard.co</a>

 See my [Small Internet Stack](/site/small.html) page for information about this and more.

 ### Status